School of Health Professions :: Programs of Study

 >> Are there additional requirements?

 Yes.
-You must submit a handwritten essay with your program application.
+You must submit a handwritten essay with your program application and official transcripts.
 Instructions are provided on the back of the program application form.
 This must be submitted prior to April 1 deadline.
 Applicants being considered will be required to take an entrance examination (Kaplan) in the spring (April).
 All eligible applicants must attend a personal interview with the program faculty in April.

 >> When should I apply?